 by Dion Cooper, President & CEO

-The Board of Directors held meetings on May 26 to conduct its regular monthly Board Meeting to discuss and review several agenda items.
+The Board of Directors held meetings on January 25 to conduct its regular monthly Board Meeting to discuss and review several agenda items.
 During the meetings, they approved the Minutes of the last Board meeting and accepted the reports of the Attorney, President and Vice Presidents.
-In addition, Southwest Arkansas Telecommunication & Technology also held a regular Board Meeting.

-The Board reviewed and accepted the information on the Cooperative’s Semi-Annual Interest Payment provided by CFC.
+The Board reviewed and accepted changes made to the Cooperative’s Construction Policy.